makersacademy/airport_challenge/README.md

 11. airport has weather /n
 12. airport must not land planes when stormy /n
 13. airport must not launch planes when stormy /n
-14. airport must only land planes /n
+14. airport's weather should randomise every launch and land - ABORT . airport must only land planes /n

 1a. irb